Poplar

 Almost just around the corner from the prior bridge, as you see this sixth bridge, you will probably wish to get out (river-right) to scout Bilek's Surprise, a somewhat steep sliding drop, often with a pretty good wave/hole at its base.

 Not far below Bialek's, you enter a gorged out section of river.
-At moderate-to-high flows, this is heavy-duty technical water, at least class IV, perhaps verging into class V.
+At moderate-to-high flows, this is heavy-duty technical water, IV to IV+

 The Gorge below (under hwy 61) has been run by a variety of paddlers usually at lower flows (late summer/fall).
 John Kiffmeyer and a SE crew first descended this section and gorge in the early 2000's, naming the feature drop directly under Hwy 61, 'Sauza Falls.'
 Safety is best set directly under the bridge either with climbing anchors (cams/nuts into features) or with extra rope, a harness, etc for the person with the bag.
 It's sporty.